hackthenorth/hackthenorth2018-workshops/WebDev1.md

 **Suggested Prerequisites:**
 - No experience needed
-- Basic knowledge of HTML, CSS, and Javascript is a bonus
+- Basic knowledge of HTML, CSS, and JavaScript is a bonus

 **Workshop Goals:**

-Get partipants comfortable with using HTML & CSS to style a website, and using simple Javascript logic to interact with an API.
+Get partipants comfortable with using HTML & CSS to style a website, and using simple JavaScript logic to interact with an API.

 **Description:**

-Build a fully functional web app using HTML, CSS, Javascript & the Star Wars API.
+Build a fully functional web app using HTML, CSS, JavaScript & the Star Wars API.

 **Content Breakdown:**
 - How the web works at a super high level: HTTP protocol, server side vs. client side rendering, the server client relationship, how most websites are setup